Principal Designer + CEO

 Annie graduated from Milton Academy and studied English and Art History at the University of Pennsylvania.
 She went on to earn an M.A. in Art History from Williams College.
 Her career in museums included an internship at New York’s Museum of Modern Art and senior positions at Philadelphia’s Rosenbach Museum & Library, the Corcoran Gallery of Art, and the Smithsonian.

-In museums, Annie gradually realized that she had become too removed from art itself and how people interacted with it.
+In museums, Annie gradually realized that she had become removed from the art itself and how people interacted with it.
 She wanted to impact people’s lives, directly and visibly.
-After some coursework at the Corcoran College of Art + Design (now part of GW University), she took her love of art and color – and her training in color, balance, and proportion – and made the shift to interior design.
+After coursework at the Corcoran College of Art + Design (now part of GW University), she took her love of art and color – and her training in matters of scale, balance, and proportion – and made the shift to interior design.

-An Associate Member of ASID, the American Society of Interior Designers, Annie’s designs and insights have appeared in national publications such as Better Homes & Gardens, HGTV Magazine, The Wall Street Journal, The New York Times, The Washington Post, and Real Simple.
+An Associate Member of ASID, the American Society of Interior Designers, Annie’s designs and insights have appeared in national publications such as Better Homes & Gardens, HGTV Magazine, The Wall Street Journal, The New York Times, Washingtonian Magazine, and The Washington Post.

-Annie lives in Woodley Park with her husband, twin daughters, turtle, and dog.
+Annie lives in Woodley Park with her husband, twin daughters, dog, and turtle.
 Her favorite color is yellow.